-MIT 618 Information Technology Strategy
+MIT 618 Information Technology Strategy 3 Credits

 The course offers a strategic perspective of Information Technology.
 It begins by reviewing the drivers for establishing a strategic management framework, focusing on information systems and technology implications.
 This framework also provides the drivers for establishing an IT strategy process.
 The course then delves into the modern tools and techniques for formulating a specific IT strategy.
 This involves three major concerns: finding alignment with business strategy; facilitating business innovation with IT; and searching for competitive opportunities to shape strategy.
 The course then provides the elements for determining the Information Systems strategy.
 A thorough exploration of both, portfolio and investment management are made as they pertain to managing the information systems applications portfolio and justifying information technology investments.
-The course concludes with an in-depth review of the requirements for organizing for the strategic management of IT as well as the strategic management of IT services and infrastructure.
+The course concludes with an in-depth review of the requirements for organizing for the strategic management of IT services and infrastructure.
 Prerequisite: MCO 608.

-MIT 622 Content Marketing
+MIT 622 Content Marketing 3 Credits